SirPantoja/PokemonCatchersCatalogue/README.md

 **Required Must-have Stories**

-* Must allow users to have accounts and login
+* Allow users to have accounts
+* Login with username and password
+* Logout with username and password
+* Use Parse as a backend
 * Must use an API to get PTCG data into the app
 * Must allow users to have personalized collection
-* Must divy up app by sets
-* Must allow intercommunication among users (trades, viewing)
+* Organize cards according to which set they belong to
 * Must use camera to allow users to take pictures of cards
-* ...
+* Have a card details screen

 **Optional Nice-to-have Stories**

+* Have a friends list
+* Allows friends to trade
+* Allows friends to view each others collections
+* Use FB login
 * Interact with ebay to find current listings
 * Implement a twitter feed
 * Deck builder mode
-* Card battler mode (extreme stretch)
+* Card battler mode
 * Contain information about the latest sets
 * Approximate value of certain sets or collections for a user
 * ...